School meal programs in the United States: Participation and eligibility

 Participation in the NSLP is voluntary.
 School districts and independent schools that choose to take part receive cash subsidies and donated commodities from the USDA for each meal they serve.
 In return, they must serve lunches that meet federal nutritional requirements, and they must offer free or reduced-price meals to eligible children.
 Schools can also be reimbursed for snacks served to children in after-school educational or enrichment programs.

 In the late 1990s, NSLP officials determined in a "Study of Direct Certification in the National School Lunch Program" that the program's paper application process was inefficient and potentially excluded eligible school districts (Jackson, Gleason, Hall and Strauss, 2000).
 As a result, the program switched to a direct certification process, in which schools can use documentation from local or state welfare agencies to demonstrate their eligibility.
 Despite a lack of cooperation between the NSLP and some welfare agencies, the Food and Nutrition Service (FNS) found that direct certification significantly increased the number of participants.
 In 2008, Philip Gleason, a senior researcher for Mathematica Policy Research, wrote a paper affirming that direct certification expanded access to the NSLP.

 However, some researchers have identified an opposite problem: the acceptance into the program of students who are not eligible for it.
-A three-year study by the FNS (Gleason, 2008) found that 77.5 percent of NSLP applicants were correctly certified.
-However, 15 percent were certified as eligible when they did not actually qualify, and 7.5 percent were denied benefits despite being eligible.
+A three-year study by the FNS (Gleason, 2008) found that 77.5% of NSLP applicants were correctly certified.
+However, 15% were certified as eligible when they did not actually qualify, and 7.5% were denied benefits despite being eligible.
 While the amount of erroneous payments during the 2005–06 school year was relatively small as a percentage of the program's total cost, they totaled more than $759 million (Ponza, 2007).
 Subsequent research by Molly Dahl found that the problem continued, with an estimated overpayment of $1.5 billion in 2011.

 David Bass wrote in 2009 that the problem was not simply an innocent one, but involved a calculated effort by school districts to commit fraud.
 He argued that, because "state governments dole out benefits according to free and reduced-price lunch percentages ... local school districts have a clear incentive to register as many students in the NSLP as possible".
-While the NSLP has a built-in verification process, only about 3 percent of applications can be reviewed to verify the reported income.
+While the NSLP has a built-in verification process, only about 3% of applications can be reviewed to verify the reported income.
 Bass found that some school districts that wanted to verify higher percentages of applications were threatened with legal action from the federal government.
-He also identified one district that found that 70 percent of the applications it reviewed were incorrect.
+He also identified one district that found that 70% of the applications it reviewed were incorrect.